sansqra/sansqra/README.md

 I'm a final year Computer Science undergrad.
 Obsessed about all things AI 🤖, Math, and Philosophy ╰(*°▽°*)╯

-⚡ Fun fact: I get very obsessive about the things that pique my interest

 #### Here's what I'm up to lately:
 - 🌱 I’m currently learning Tensor Calculus & Category Theory
 - Have also gotten interested in Type Theory and Haskell